Prussia: Franco-Prussian War

-The controversy with the Second French Empire over the candidacy of a Hohenzollern to the Spanish throne was escalated both by France and Bismarck.
+The controversy with the Second French Empire over the candidacy of Leopold, Prince of Hohenzollern to the Spanish throne was escalated both by France and Bismarck.
 With his Ems Dispatch, Bismarck took advantage of an incident in which the French ambassador had approached William.
 The government of Napoleon III, expecting another civil war among the German states, declared war against Prussia, continuing Franco-German enmity.
 However, honouring their treaties, the German states joined forces and quickly defeated France in the Franco-Prussian War in 1870.
 Following victory under Bismarck's and Prussia's leadership, Baden, Württemberg and Bavaria, which had remained outside the North German Confederation, accepted incorporation into a united German Empire.

 The empire was a "Lesser German" solution (in German, "kleindeutsche Lösung") to the question of uniting all German-speaking peoples into one state, because it excluded Austria, which remained connected to Hungary and whose territories included non-German populations.
 On 18 January 1871 (the 170th anniversary of the coronation of King Frederick I), William was proclaimed "German Emperor" (not "Emperor of Germany") in the Hall of Mirrors at Versailles outside Paris, while the French capital was still under siege.